brainhasan/Lightweight-Industrial-SCADA-System-Using-Buildroot-on-Raspberry-Pi-CM5-and-PLC/README.md

 - **JavaScript** – frontend web interface
 - **websocket and MQTT** – to send real-time updates of PLC states

-### Previous Assignment Content

-- **Buildroot setup** – cross-compiling Linux images for Raspberry Pi
-- **Running an application on startup** – using init scripts or systemd

-### New Content Beyond Course

-- Use **Python as backend** to communicate with PLC and MQTT
-- Connect the embedded system to the network for web access
-- Use **MQTT** for communication between CM5 and PLC
-- Run **MQTT broker** on the system to enable real-time input/output updates
-- Use of dual MQTT broker architecture (local + cloud) Integration of HiveMQ Cloud

 ### Functionality

 - **Read PLC inputs** → Local MQTT → Python backend → HiveMQ → Web interface